 WHAT STUDENTS LEARN

-- Recognize how your own attitudes and actions impact others.
+- Recognise how your own attitudes and actions impact others.

 - Find new and effective techniques for dealing with difficult people.